Written by: DreamMeaning Editorial Team

 Frequently asked questions

-Is dreaming about mountains a bad sign?
+Is dreaming about a mountain a bad sign?

 What does it mean if I dream about mountains repeatedly?